Malliavin Calculus for regularity structures: the case of gPAM: The framework

 One might wonder why instead of the construction carried out above, in order to define the translated model on $T_g$, we did not simply follow once more the same procedure (the one to construct the canonical model), requiring though in~\eqref{eq:CanModel},

 and obtaining $\tilde{Z}_\eps=(\tilde{\Pi}^\eps,\tilde{\Gamma}^\eps)$.
 (It is immediate to show that $\tilde{Z}_\eps=T_{h_\eps}Z_\eps$.)
 Admissibility of $\tilde{Z}$ would then follow from Proposition 8.27 in \cite{Hai}.
 The problem with this approach is that it gives no estimates in terms of $h \in L^2$, which will be crucial in the sequel.
-Furthermore, any direct probabilistic construction of (renormalized) model associated to $\xi_\eps +h_\eps$ would lead to $h$-dependent null-sets, opposing any chance to establish $\Hi$-regularity of the Wiener functionals at hand (solutions to gPAM in our case). \end{remark} \begin{remark} In the context of rough paths, the extension operator defined in this section is reminiscent of the Young pairing or $(p,q)$-Lyons lift introduced in Definition 9.25 of~\cite{FrizVictoir}. \end{remark}
+Furthermore, any direct probabilistic construction of (renormalized) model associated to $\xi_\eps +h_\eps$ would lead to $h$-dependent null-sets, opposing any chance to establish $\Hi$-regularity of the Wiener functionals at hand (solutions to gPAM in our case).
+Finally, another advantage of the construction above is that it applies in a systematic way to any admissible model, without any need for (a converging sequence of) smooth models. \end{remark} \begin{remark} In the context of rough paths, the extension operator defined in this section is reminiscent of the Young pairing or $(p,q)$-Lyons lift introduced in Definition 9.25 of~\cite{FrizVictoir}. \end{remark}